hirono02/ict283-assignment-1/README.md

 # Assignment 1 for ICT283 Data Structures & Abstractions

 ### Summary
-This program is designed to processe meteorological data from a specified CSV file, analyzing date, time, wind speed, temperature, and solar radiation readings.
+This program is designed to process meteorological data from a specified CSV file, analyzing date, time, wind speed, temperature, and solar radiation readings.
 This program does the following:
 - Loads meteorological data from CSV file
 - Calculates and displays average wind speeds and the standard deviation of wind speeds
 - Calculates and displays average temperature and the standard deviation of temperatures